MicrosoftDocs/defender-docs/defender-office-365/quarantine-admin-manage-messages-files.md

   - **High confidence phishing**
 - **Recipient**: The following values are available:
   - **All users**: This is default value for admins.
   - **Only me**: Show only messages where whomever is signed in is a recipient.
-This value is required for administrators to see the [Block sender](#block-email-senders-from-quarantine) action.
+This value is required for administrators to see the [Allow sender](#allow-email-senders-from-quarantine) and [Block sender](#block-email-senders-from-quarantine) actions.
 - **Blocked sender**: One of the following values:
   - **Don't show blocked senders** (default)
   - **Show all senders**